 Niklas Norgaard survives late wobble to win British Masters

-The Dane duffed three consecutive chips from beside the 15th green but bounced back to win by two shots.
+The Dane duffed three consecutive chips on the 15th but bounced back to claim a maiden DP World Tour win by two shots

 Support truly